WA9ONY/Pico-RP2040/README101.md

 [Embedded World Exhibition & Conference](https://www.embedded-world.de/en)
 + Global platform for the embedded community
 + 2023-03-14 to 16
-+ >720 exhibitors from 39 countries
++ More than 720 exhibitors from 39 countries
-+ >18,000 international embedded expert
++ More than 18,000 international embedded expert

 <A NAME="FUTURE"></A>